The First Concert of Dance at the Judson Dance Theater

 The Judson Memorial Church at 55 Washington Square was home to two groups (in addition to the Judson Gallery) - the Judson Poets' Theater and the Judson Dance Theater.
 The Dance Theater generally gave performances in the main sanctuary of the church while the Poets' Theater usually performed in the choir loft.
 (JD40)

+The evening started with the projection of a film - Overture - which consisted of edited clips from a variety of sources.
 The people listed as the makers of the film were: W.C.
 Fields, Eugene Freeman [sic], John Herbert McDowell, Mark Sagers, and Elaine Summers.
 Summers had learned filmmaking from Gene Friedman who was also a friend of McDowell.
 Friedman encouraged in camera editing - a technique that Warhol would also employ.

 He [Friedman] would say, 'Take a three-minute reel of film and do a complete story nonverbally with it.
 And no cutting, you have to do it in the camera.'
 And then he would want one that had zooms...
 John [Herbert McDowell], Gene and I got together and used a chance system from the telephone book.
 We took all the film strips, and we rolled them up, and we put them in a big paper bag.
 They had numbers on them...
 We'd get a number from the telephone book, like 234-5654, and we'd have to put the film strips together in that sequence."
 (JD41)

-Allen Hughes, "Dance Program Seen at Church," The New York Times, 7 July 1962, p.
+Allen Hughes, "Dance Program Seen at Church: Unconventional Concert Is Given at Judson Memorial," New York Times, July 7, 1962, p.
 9:

 ... certainly connections could be drawn between the factual realism of much of the work at Judson and the new, figurative paintings of the Pop artists.
 The use of sports images, of flags, of popular genres and Hollywood myths, radio music, and even of the ballerina image served as raw source material for the Judson choreographers, just as highways, beer cans, Coca-Cola bottles, and pictures of Marilyn Monroe served the Pop artists.
 The found gesture - whether from everyday life or "commercial" dance - was used in dance in much the same way that the found object - either junk or the imagery of commercial art or ordinary industrial products - was used in fine art.
 Impersonal methods of creating dance - through chance or distancing techniques - had their parallels in the silkscreens, projected enlargements, and factory-made objects by Pop artists.
 (JD129-130)